inet-framework/inet-showcases/docs/visualizer/earth/index.md

 *.coordinateSystem.playgroundLatitude = 42.35717deg
 ```

--   By default, the type of the scene visualizer module in <var>IntegratedVisualizer</var> is <var>SceneOsgVisualizer</var>.
-Inserting the map requires the <var>SceneOsgEarthVisualizer</var> module, thus the default osg scene visualizer is replaced.
-The <var>SceneOsgEarthVisualizer</var> provides the same functionality as <var>SceneOsgVisualizer</var>, and adds support for the osgEarth map.
+-   By default, the type of the scene visualizer module in `IntegratedVisualizer` is `SceneOsgVisualizer`.
+Inserting the map requires the `SceneOsgEarthVisualizer` module, thus the default osg scene visualizer is replaced.
+The `SceneOsgEarthVisualizer` provides the same functionality as `SceneOsgVisualizer`, and adds support for the osgEarth map.

 -   To display the map, the visualizer requires a .earth file.
 This is an XML file that specifies how the source data is turned into a map, and how to fetch the necessary data from the internet.
 In this configuration, the <span stype="font-family: monospace;">boston.earth</span> file is used.
 There are more .earth files in the osgEarth directory, and at <a href="http://osgearth.org" target="_blank">osgearth.org</a>).
 There are also instructions on this site on how to create .earth files.

 -   Locations on the map are selected with geographical coordinates, i.e. longitude and latitude.
 In INET, locations of nodes and objects are represented internally by cartesian coordinates.
-The <var>OsgGeorgraphicCoordinateSystem</var> module is responsible for converting between geographical and cartesian coordinates.
+The `OsgGeorgraphicCoordinateSystem` module is responsible for converting between geographical and cartesian coordinates.
 The geographical coordinates of the cartesian coordinate system's origin must be specified, to connect the map and the location of nodes and objects in the simulation.
-The origin's coordinates are specified by the visualizer's <var>playgroundLongitude</var> and <var>playgroundLatitude</var> parameters.
+The origin's coordinates are specified by the visualizer's `playgroundLongitude` and `playgroundLatitude` parameters.
 In this configuration, the origin is set to somewhere near Boston Common park.
 Additionally, the origin's altitude can be configured, However, specifying the latitude and longitude is sufficient for the map visualization to work.

 -   The size of the playground is determined automatically, taking into account the position of objects, network nodes, and movement contraints of network nodes.
 Thus everything in the simulation should happen within the boundaries of the playground.
 The playground's elevation, heading, and bank can be specified in the coordinate system module.
 The playground is visible by default.
 When the simulation starts, the view will be centered on the cartesian coordinate system's origin if there are no nodes in the network.
 If there are nodes, the initial viewpoint will be set so that all nodes are visible.